keboola/connection-docs/use-cases/advertising-platforms/advertising-platforms.md

 {: .image-popup}
 ![LinkedIn Ads Data Source](/use-cases/advertising-platforms/linkedin-ads-data-source.png)

-Authorize your Google account and then fill in the start and end dates according to the example.
+Authorize your LinkedIn account and then fill in the start and end dates according to the example.

 ### Google Ads